cguardia/ZODB-Documentation/book/transactions.rst

     :linenos:
     :lines: 30-34

-If you take a look at line 30 above, you'll see that we used the template that we defined in line 16 above as a renderer.
+If you take a look at line 1 above, you'll see that we used as a renderer the template that we defined before the class.
 The context parameter there means the object in the site structure that the view will be applied to.
 Using that, Pyramid allows us to assign different views to different resources on the site.